w0ltage/HeaderCookieOptimizer/README.md

 1.  **Build the extension JAR**:
     *   Ensure you have a compatible JDK (Java 21 or newer) available in your environment.
-    *   From the project root, run `./gradlew shadowJar` (or `gradlew.bat shadowJar` on Windows).
+    *   From the project root, run `./gradlew build` (or `gradlew.bat build` on Windows).
+This automatically produces the shaded artifact with all runtime dependencies, including the Kotlin standard library.
-    *   The fat JAR will be generated at `build/libs/HeaderCookieOptimizer-1.0.0-all.jar`.
+    *   The distributable JAR will be generated at `build/libs/HeaderCookieOptimizer-1.0.0.jar`.
 2.  **Install the compiled extension**:
     *   In Burp Suite, open **Extensions > Installed** and click **Add**.
     *   Choose **Java** as the extension type.